-- Retains surviving historic buildings and historic architectural building and other features, including fencing; - Retains and where possible restores remnant features associated with the area's industrial heritage, e.g. bridges, goits, weirs, sluice gates; - Retains the existing configuration of water courses, channels and bodies (e.g. mill ponds); - Retains and enhances the area's green open landscape, together with its well-wooded aspect; - Uses materials reflective of those traditionally used in the heritage area, in order to strengthen the area's textural grain; - Seeks to maintain and where appropriate enhance permeability through the area; - Has full regard to the potential for archaeological remains and to the need for archaeological surveys and recording in areas of acknowledged or potential value; - Has full regard to the potential for surviving historic architectural building features and to the need for architectural surveys and recording in areas of acknowledged or potential value; - Accommodates agreed action as a result of any archaeological or architectural surveys. - Maintains and respects the significant views and vistas, into, out of and through the area.
+- Retains and where possible restores remnant features associated with the area's industrial heritage, e.g. bridges, goits, weirs, sluice gates; - Retains the existing configuration of water courses, channels and bodies (e.g. mill ponds); - Retains and enhances the area's green open landscape, together with its well-wooded aspect; - Seeks to maintain and where appropriate enhance permeability through the area; - Has full regard to the potential for archaeological remains and to the need for archaeological surveys and recording in areas of acknowledged or potential value; - Has full regard to the potential for surviving historic architectural building features and to the need for architectural surveys and recording in areas of acknowledged or potential value; - Accommodates agreed action as a result of any archaeological or architectural surveys.